whisk-ml/whisk_project_structure/docs/index.rst

-.. demo documentation master file, created by sphinx-quickstart.
+.. whisk_project_structure documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-demo documentation!
+whisk_project_structure documentation!
 ==============================================

 Contents: